wjdenny/wjdenny.github.io/content/@2019deaver_wish.md

 ---
 tags:
   - source
-  - topic/anxiety
+  - anxiety
-  - topic/mental-health
+  - mental-health
-  - topic/queer
+  - queer
-  - topic/teens
+  - teens
 draft: false
 alias: "I Wish You All the Best"
 ---